supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 - Right vertical axis shows the "percentage of sleep episodes initiated at any given time".
 - Horizontal axis could be interpreted in two ways (depending on whether or not you click the "Switch between absolute hours and relative hours" [button](/supermemo/sleep-chart/circadian-hrs-arising.png)).
 The example above is showing hours from arising.
 So, the number 0 on the horizontal axis is referring to the waking hour.
 If you press the previously mentioned button, you will notice three things: first, the graph will change dramatically, and second, the horizontal axis will now read "Clock time" (24-hour clock).
 Finally, you will notice that the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: green;">green line</span> has disappeared.
 - The little <span style="padding: 3px; border: 1px solid rgb(149, 172, 195); border-image: none; color: white; background-color: rgb(165, 207, 248);">light blue dots</span> represent the sleep blocks we talked about in the [section above](#an-example-of-a-filled-timeline).
 So, each light blue dot represents a sleep episode.
-- <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">Blue line</span> represents the preferred bedtime.
-The higher is the peak, the more preferred is the bedtime.
+- <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">Blue line</span> represents the bedtime frequency.
+The higher is the peak, the more frequent is the bedtime.
 Use the right vertical axis to determine the value of this line.
 - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">Red line</span> represents the average sleep length.
 Use the left vertical axis to determine the value of this line.
 - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: green;">Green line</span> splits the graph into two sections, phase advanced (right) and phase delays (left).
 The way this line works is by following <span style="padding: 3px; border: 1px solid rgb(149, 172, 195); border-image: none; color: white; background-color: rgb(165, 207, 248);">light blue dots</span> where the waking time (horizontal axis) and the sleep time (left vertical axis) add up to 24 hours.
 - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: green;">Green line</span> crossing the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red line</span> shows the "optimum balanced sleep cycle of 24 hours".

 > ### Summary:
 > - Left vertical axis = sleep length.
+> - Right vertical axis = percentage of sleep episodes initiated at any given time.
 > - Horizontal axis = relative/absolute hours.
 > - <span style="padding: 3px; border: 1px solid rgb(149, 172, 195); border-image: none; color: white; background-color: rgb(165, 207, 248);">Light blue dots</span> = sleep blocks we talked about in the [section above](#an-example-of-a-filled-timeline).
-> - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">Blue line</span> = preferred bedtime.
+> - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">Blue line</span> = bedtime frequency.
 Use the right vertical axis to determine the value of this line.
 > - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">Red line</span> = average sleep length.
 Use the left vertical axis to determine the value of this line.
 > - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: green;">Green line</span> = separates the graph into two sections: phase advanced (right) and phase delays (left).
 > - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: green;">Green line</span> crossing the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red line</span> = "optimum balanced sleep cycle of 24 hours".

-## Sample data interpretation
+## Sample data interpretation (hours from arising)
-In the [screenshot above](/supermemo/sleep-chart/circadian-hrs-arising.png), we can see the following:
+From the [screenshot above](/supermemo/sleep-chart/circadian-hrs-arising.png), we can infer the following:
-- Most frequent bedtime occurs after 17 hours from arising (because that's where the second peak (from the left) of the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> occurs).
+- Most frequent bedtime occurs after 17 hours from arising (because that's where the SECOND peak (from the left) of the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> occurs).
+In fact, 19.9% of the sleep episodes have occurred after 17 hours from arising (we used the right vertical axis to determine this value).
-- Most frequent nap time occurs after 7 hours from arising (because that's where the first peak (from the left) of the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> occurs).
+- Most frequent nap time occurs after 7 hours from arising (because that's where the FIRST peak (from the left) of the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> occurs).
 - On average, the naps last for about 1 hour and 30 minutes (because the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red line</span> is around this area.
 See the black dashed line which I added to the [screenshot above](/supermemo/sleep-chart/circadian-hrs-arising.png)).
 - In this example, 17 hours from arising, the user is expected to sleep for 7 hours (because that's where the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: green;">green line</span> crosses the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red line</span>.
 See the black arrows which I added to the [screenshot above](/supermemo/sleep-chart/circadian-hrs-arising.png)).
 Also notice that 17 hours plus 7 hours is equal to 24 hours!